-There are no environmentally important or sensitive areas found in the areas, except some matured vegetation and some moderate hill of forest department around the site.
-Several mosques, madrasah, graveyards, school and human settlement were found during the survey.
-It will not be affected by the construction works, as the activities will be carried out throughout an existing alignment and be limited within a designated Right of Ways (ROW), and necessary preventive and mitigation measures will be followed during the entire construction period.
+There are no environmentally important or sensitive areas found in the areas, except some matured community level vegetation and ponds, ditches around the site.
+Several mosques, madrasah, graveyards, religious institutions and human settlement were found during the survey.
+It will not be